House Passes Fair Chance Act

 New Jersey Adds to Recent Flood of Salary History Ban Laws

-- Voluntary Disclosure: If an applicant voluntarily discloses (defined as without prompting or coercion) his or her salary history, the employer may both: (1) verify that the information the applicant provided was accurate and (2) use the information to determine the applicant’s compensation.
+- Voluntary Disclosure: If an candidate voluntarily discloses (defined as without prompting or coercion) his or her salary history, the employer may both: (1) verify that the information the candidate provided was accurate and (2) use the information to determine the candidate’s compensation.

-- Post-Offer Verification: An employer may obtain written authorization from the applicant to confirm salary history after an offer of employment that contains an explanation of the offered “overall compensation package.”
+- Post-Offer Verification: An employer may obtain written authorization from the candidate to confirm salary history after an offer of employment that contains an explanation of the offered “overall compensation package.”

 - Internal Transfers or Promotions: The law does not apply to applications for internal transfer or promotion.